dourmiah/Fraud_detection_lead_2/02_train_code/01_minimal/readme.md

 In the following steps, we will:
 1. Build a minimal Docker image.
 This image will offer a context in which a minimal training Python script can be executed.
 2. Run a minimal training Python script (20 lines) within the Docker image.
 3. The Docker image and the training script run locally.
-However, results are sent to the MLflow Tracking Server and artifacts are be stored in the ``./artifacts`` directory on the AWS S3 bucket (check now the very end of this document)
+However, results are sent to the MLflow Tracking Server and artifacts are stored in the ``./artifacts`` directory on the AWS S3 bucket (check now the very end of this document)